ang-zeyu/infisearch/docs/src/indexer/larger_collections.md

 | Preset              | Description |
 | -----------         | ----------- |
 | `small`             | Generates a monolithic index and field store.
 Identical to most other client side indexing tools.
-| `medium`            | Generates a monolithic index but sharded (on a per document basis) field store.
+| `medium`            | Generates an almost-monolithic index but sharded field store.
 Only required field stores are retrieved for generating result previews.
-Positions are not indexed, and stop words are removed.
 | `large`             | Generates both a sharded index and field store.
 Only index files that are required for the query are retrieved.
 Keeps [stop words](../language.md#stop-words).
 This is the preset used in the demo [here](https://morsels-search.com)!

 #### Notes

-- The 2 `large` presets do not remove stop words by default.
-This is because these options split up the index, which means that such commonly occuring words are likely to be separately placed into one file. (and never requested until necessary)
+- None of the presets remove stop words by default.
+Some options split up the index, which means that such commonly occuring words are likely to be separately placed into one file. (and never requested until necessary)
-- The 2 `medium` presets do not index positions and stop words by default.
-These take up a considerable proportion of the index size and a *sizeable* (at least, more so than `small`) monolithic index is assumed to be generated.
-The downside is that term proximity ranking and phrase queries will not be available.
-- Note that scaling this tool for larger collections dosen't come freely, and necessitates fragmenting the index and/or field stores, **retrieving only what's needed**.
+- In summary, scaling this tool for larger collections dosen't come freely, and necessitates fragmenting the index and/or field stores, **retrieving only what's needed**.
 This means extra network requests, but to a reasonable degree.

   This tool should be able to handle `800MB` (not counting things like HTML tags) collections with the full set of features enabled in the `large` preset.